Who should buy the Adidas N3xt L3v3l

 Who should not buy the Adidas N3xt L3v3l

 Some players mentioned that this pair feels thin and and not supportive, so if you are after an average and solid material, you might want to go with Adidas D Rose 8.
 Several are also not pleased with the pair's price, so if you're looking for an affordable one that does not compromise performance, you can opt for Adidas Fusion Storm.

-Cushion.
-Equipped with Adidas’ new Lightstrike foam, the N3xt L3v3l’s midsole is designed to deliver resilient cushioning that will last all game long.
+Equipped with Adidas’ new Lightstrike foam, several basketball players are satisfied with the N3xt L3v3l’s midsole.
+Some commented that it delivers resilient cushioning that lasted all game long.
 The all-new Lightstirke midsole provides non-stop comfort without the added weight.

-Traction.
-Similar to the Adidas Harden Vol. 3, the Adidas N3xt L3v3l features an aggressive herringbone traction pattern for superior on-court grip.
-The herringbone outsole offers additional grip when performing cuts and pivots.
+Similar to the Adidas Vol. 3, the Adidas N3xt L3v3l features an aggressive herringbone traction pattern for superior on-court grip.
+Many mentioned that this pair has an exceptional grip that is perfect for performing cuts and pivots.

-Length and Width.
-According to reports, the N3xt L3v3l runs true to size.
+According to verified buyers, the N3xt L3v3l runs true to size.
 However, wide-footers are warned that these slip-on basketball shoes run narrow and feel very tight.

 With a series of technical innovations, Adidas reimagines both style and performance.
 The Adidas N3xt L3v3l boasts a laceless Primeknit upper and a new midsole cushioning technology.